Can sugar shift your mood?

 Busting the sugar rush myth

 Universities in Warwick, Berlin and Lancaster collected data across 31 published studies.
-All studies found that sugar has no direct positive impact on mood.
+All studies found that sugar has no direct positive effect on mood.
 Instead, all converged upon similar findings that sugar induces fatigue and concentration issues, 30-60 minutes after consumption.
 Quantities and types of sugars were tested across several of the studies.
 It was found that only the amount of time varied, until energy depletion became evident in participants.
 These studies propose that the ‘sugar rush’ is a myth, a placebo-effect of conscious sugar intake.

 The placebo effect

 Placebos are a delicate subject in the medical world.
-Some doctors support the use of these, while others strongly advise against it because they believe it enables bad habits or dependencies.
+Some doctors support the use of these, while others strongly advise against them, because they believe it enables bad habits or dependencies.
 A placebo is considered a mental illusion.
 The most common use for one is when a patient has convinced himself/herself that a dose of medicine is required in order to produce a particular result.

 Sugar is considered just the same as other addictive substances.
 For Diabetics, coping with sugar addiction can be a huge uphill battle.
 Diabetics can get caught in a downward spiral of choosing the wrong items to depend on for quick boosts of energy.
 It happens often based on the assumption that a ‘sugar rush’ is needed.
 You create your own mental illusion that without consuming sugar, you won’t be able to endure the next hour or two of your day.